games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 The goal is to extend this theorem to subclasses of weighted automata such as probabilistic automata.</p>

-Many thanks to the Bellairs Barbados 2019 workshop on Learning and Verification for many discussions on these questions, and in particular Borja Balle, Alexander Clark, Gerco van Heerdt, Pierre Ohlmann, and Joshua Moermans.
+Many thanks to the Bellairs Barbados 2019 workshop on Learning and Verification for many discussions on these questions, and in particular Borja Balle, Alexander Clark, Gerco van Heerdt, Pierre Ohlmann, and Joshua Moerman.

 We use the notations from [this post]({{ '/blog/fliess_theorem' | prepend: site.baseurl }}) about weighted automata and the Hankel matrix.